HomeDev GuideRecipesAPI Reference

 • GraphQL endpoint URL – The URL of the external GraphQL API to connect to.

-• Authentication – Provide any required headers or tokens needed to authenticate requests to the external endpoint.
+• Authentication – Any required headers or tokens needed to authenticate requests to the external endpoint.

-3. Connect to the endpoint; the CMS then introspects the external schema and lists the available content types from the external source.
+3. Connect to the endpoint.
+CMS introspects the external schema and lists the available content types from the external source.

 4. Select the content types you want to expose in the CMS and map their properties to CMS property types.